jmdaweb/NVDARemoteServer/readme.md

 The server includes a default self-signed certificate to encrypt connections.
 This certificate is also included in the official NVDA Remote add-on, so this is a big security risk.

 It is strongly recommended that you create your own certificate before starting the server for the first time.
-You can do it by running the NVDARemoteCertificate script on almost all platforms.
+You can do it by running the NVDARemoteCertificate script on almost all platforms:

+sudo NVDARemoteCertificate

 The script takes no arguments.
 Follow the on-screen instructions to complete the process.

 The script will create a 4096 bit RSA private key and a certificate, and combine them in a single server.pem file.
 Once finished, if the server is running, restart it.